ocular-d/guides/apps/editorial/docs/admonitions.md

 :::danger Warning's title
 This is a "warning" admonition.
 Use it to warn the user about possible fatal errors and possibility of service disruption.
 :::

-## Theory

-Admonitions stand out from the main body of text to capture the reader’s attention on something important.
-For their nature, they break the reading flow and are perceived as a distraction by readers.
-If they appear frequently, readers will think that they don't contain important information, so they will skip them.

-Additionally, [research indicates](https://www.nngroup.com/articles/how-users-read-on-the-web/ "How users read on the Web by Nielsen Norman Group") that readers tend to scan the content rapidly and only turn their attention when they spot something important.
-By giving a meaningful title to an admonition, you'll reduce the cognitive load and the task completion time by allowing readers to spot at a glance if they are interested in the admonition or not.